mwakad/NLP-models-for-twitter-sentiment-analysis--google-and-apple-products-/README.md

 # Twitter Sentiment Analysis for Google and Apple Products
 ## Project Summary
 This project focuses on performing sentiment analysis on tweets related to Apple and Google products.
 Leveraging a dataset of over 9,000 human-rated tweets, the goal is to classify sentiments as positive, negative, or neutral to understand public perception and identify trends.
-The project aims to build and evaluate multiple models for predicting sentiment (**_Multinomial Naive Bayes, K-Nearest Neighbor, Random Forest Classifier, and Neural Networks_**, and a **_Logistic Regression Model_** for predicting the product an emotion is directed at.
+The project aims to build and evaluate multiple models for predicting sentiment (**_Multinomial Naive Bayes, K-Nearest Neighbor, Random Forest Classifier, and Neural Networks_**, and a **_Logistic Regression Model_** for classifying the product an emotion is directed at.
 The best-performing **_sentiment prediction model_** and the **_Logistic Regression_** model are integrated into a Streamlit deployment application for real-time insights.

 ## Data Understanding
 The dataset used is tweet_product_company.csv, which contains real-world tweet data mentioning Apple and Google products.
 Each entry includes the tweet text, the referenced product (e.g., iPhone, Google), the associated company (Apple or Google), and a sentiment label (positive, negative, or neutral).
 The dataset is valuable due to the short, noisy, and opinion-driven nature of tweets, making it ideal for testing robust NLP techniques.
 It supports both binary and multiclass sentiment prediction and offers real-world variability, including emoji usage, slang, and abbreviations.